oscar-bender-stone/honors-thesis/source/foundations.typ

 == Serial Consistency

 As mentioned, System T is closely related to Peano Arithmetic.
-Specifically, Gödel proved that Peano Arithmetic is equi-consistent to System T. He did this to base the former on an intuisonistic logic, further compounded by a theory of functionals.
+Specifically, Gödel proved that Peano Arithmetic ($PA$) is equi-consistent to System T. He did this to base the former on an intuisonistic logic via Heyting Arithmetic ($HA$), further compounded by a theory of functionals.
 The proof is extremely technical and out of the scope of this thesis; we refer to @goedel_system_t for details.

 #theorem[
   The consistency of the following theories are equivalent: